WinslowJosiah/adventofcode/blog/src/content/solutions/2025/06/README.md

-Once we have a list of the rows of our input, we can use [extended iterable unpacking](https://peps.python.org/pep-3132) to separate the rows into the top number rows and the bottom symbol rows.
+Once we have a list of the rows of our input, we can use [extended iterable unpacking](https://peps.python.org/pep-3132) to separate the rows into the top number rows and the bottom symbol row.

 ```py title="2025\day06\solution.py"
 ...